From the fountains in the mountains

 — Thomas Sowell: Weapons of Political Destruction

 Anybody can offer a token nod to accountability.
-It doesn’t count unless you follow through — as in following the facts and taking the trail no matter what it leads.
+It doesn’t count unless you follow through — as in following the facts and taking the trail no matter where it leads.

 This guy is a master at engineering illusion . . .